Impact Analysis for Jersey and Guernsey Investment Funds

-Passive Marketing The Directive does not apply to passive marketing or to reverse solicitation.
-This means, in effect, that EU investors may contact Third Country AIF Managers and invest in Third Country funds, even if the Third Country AIF Manager does not satisfy any of the provisions of the Directive.
+The Directive does not apply to passive marketing or to reverse solicitation.
+This means, in effect, that EU investors may contact Third Country AIF Managers and invest in Third Country funds even if the AIF Manager does not satisfy any of the provisions of the Directive.

 Marketing outside the European Union

-EU AIF Managers and EU alternative investment funds will become subject to significant additional requirements under the Directive, including enhanced disclosure requirements, leverage limitations, concentration restrictions, reporting requirements and caps on remuneration for managers.
-As a result, it is expected that a number of arrangers will wish to establish Third Country alternative investment funds and/or feeder funds and associated Third Country AIF managers for the purposes of marketing funds to investors based in the United States or Asia.
+EU AIF Managers and EU alternative investment funds will become subject to significant additional requirements under the Directive, including disclosure requirements, leverage limitations, concentration restrictions, reporting requirements and caps on remuneration for managers.
+As a result, it is expected that a number of arrangers will wish to establish Third Country funds and/or feeder funds and associated Third Country AIF managers for the purposes of marketing alternative investment funds to investors based in the United States or Asia.